soyjubilado/AdventOfCode/2022/README.md

 storm dictionary to see where it can move at any given moment.
 If there are multiple possibilities, it clones itself and goes to all of them.

 Part 1 goes quickly.
-The return trip on part 2 is very slow for some reason.
+The return trip on part 2 is very slow.
+The calculation of the blizzard locations should be cached, because there are only a few hundred possibilities.